Previously in this series:

 The Commercial Vehicle Safety Alliance’s announcement of the availability of the updated out-of-service criteria handbook noted amendments related to electronic logging devices.
 Unlike previous updates, however, the alliance didn’t publicly spell out the details of those additions.

 Closer examination of the book itself reveals that none are new OOS conditions.
 Rather, they’re footnotes related to current OOS conditions having to do with the hours of service, namely having no log book, having no previous seven days of logs and presenting a false log.
-All require putting the driver OOS for eight consecutive hours.
+All require putting the driver OOS for 10 consecutive hours (8 for passenger-carrying drivers).

 - If a driver/carrier isn’t using an ELD on FMCSA’s device registry, it’s considered to be having no log book.
 There’s a wrinkle in this, though, given FMCSA’s grandfather period for current-generation automatic onboard recording devices.
 AOBRDs meeting fairly minimal requirements compared to ELD specs are essentially grandfathered through Dec.
 16, 2019.
 The ELD mandate notes that any carrier installing an AOBRD prior to this year’s ELD enforcement date can use that device until the 2019 date.
 Practically, what that means is that enforcing the requirement to use a registry-listed device is unlikely before that time, particularly for carriers that comply with the ELD rule as it currently stands and install an engine-connected e-log prior to Dec.
 18. (If the rule’s deadline ends up being delayed, this could change.)
 So the registry’s importance for carriers choosing ELDs at this stage is minimal.
 If placed OOS for this one prior to 2019, and you have proof you were using an ELD/AOBRD prior to Dec.
 18 this year, this could be cause for a challenge to remove it from your record.